 Our agricultural solicitors advise farmers, landowners, farming businesses and farming-related organisations on all their legal matters.
 We have close connections with the NFU, CLA, Warwickshire Rural Hub CIC and Warwickshire Farm Management Group.

-Our solicitors can advise you on issues which you may need to consider prior to the negotiation, so that you may discuss these with your land agent to achieve the most advantageous deal for you.
+Our solicitors can advise you on issues which you may need to consider before the negotiation, so that you may discuss these with your land agent to achieve the most advantageous deal for you.
 If the terms of the transaction have already been agreed, you will be taken through the various stages of the conveyancing process.
-Firstly there is the investigative stage where searches will be carried out and advice given on any search results depending on whether you are buying or selling; queries will be raised on your behalf or responded to; we would deal with any legal aspects of any funding which is needed to facilitate the purchase and act on behalf of the lender where appropriate.
+Firstly there is the investigative stage where searches will be carried out and advice given on any search results depending on whether you are buying or selling.
+Then, queries will be raised on your behalf or responded to; we would deal with any legal aspects of any funding which is needed to facilitate the purchase and act on behalf of the lender where appropriate.
 We also deal with any Stamp Duty requirements which arise as a result of the transaction.
 You will be guided through the stages needed to secure the exchange of contracts and then through to completion.
-We then deal with any post-completion work which is needed to record the transaction at the Land Registry.
+We then deal with any post-completion work which is necessary to record the transaction at the Land Registry.

 Our team is also able to advise on any ancillary issues such as land which is encumbered by tenancies, deal with rights of way and easements, the granting of overage or the discharge of any overage obligations attached to the land and the granting of any leases or tenancies which might be required.

-Our farms and estate team headed up by Alex Robinson deals with all types of property disposals ranging from small paddocks to hundreds of acres of land.
-Our team is familiar with dealing with different types of land such as mixed use and bare land often with various different uses at the point of sale.
+Our farms and estate team deal with all types of property disposals ranging from small paddocks to hundreds of acres of land.
+Our team is familiar with dealing with different types of land such as mixed use and bare land often with various uses at the point of sale.

 Our solicitors would also consider any leases or licences which exist, any rights of way or easements which exist or need to be granted to access land which has been retained, advise on any farm business tenancies or other tenancy documentation which may need to be drafted, liaise with your agent throughout the transaction and ultimately complete the sale of your property.